OctopusDeploy/docs/docs/api-and-integration/bamboo/bamboo-plugin.md

 ## Troubleshooting

-### Unexpected Behaviour in Deployment Plans
+### Unexpected Behavior in Deployment Plans
 There are some issues to keep in mind when using the Octopus Deploy add-on tasks from a Bamboo deployment project.

 The first issue is that the `Octopus Deploy: Create Release` task is only suitable for creating and optionally deploying new releases, not rolling back to previous releases.
 Consider these following scenarios:
 1. The create release task is defined with no release number.
 Each time it is run, or rerun via a rollback initiated via the Bamboo deployment project, this task will create a new release in Octopus Deploy.
-This is not appropriate behaviour for a Bamboo deployment project.
+This is not appropriate behavior for a Bamboo deployment project.
 2. The create release task is defined with a fixed release number related to the Bamboo build.
 To allow this task to be rerun without error, the `Ignore existing releases` option needs to be selected.
 When `Ignore existing releases` is selected, the create release task is essentially skipped during a rerun, meaning no deployment is done.
-This is not the expected behaviour of a rollback initiated via the Bamboo deployment project.
+This is not the expected behavior of a rollback initiated via the Bamboo deployment project.

 The second issue is that the `Octopus Deploy: Promote Release` task may not work as you expect when used with a Bamboo deployment plan.
 Because the promotion from one environment to another is not dependent on any release versions, every time this step is run it will attempt to promote a release forward in Octopus Deploy, even if the task was run as part of a rollback.